47z1Lu7h/47z1lu7h.github.io/_hacking/cheetsheets/deserialization/basic-.net-deserialization-objectdataprovider-gadgets-expandedwrapper-and-json.net.md

 ---
 layout: page
-title: Basic .Net deserialization
+title: Basic .Net deserialization (ObjectDataProvider gadget, ExpandedWrapper, and Json.Net)
-date: 2025-01-05 10:14:00-0400
 description:
-tags:
-categories: [hacking deserialization]
-discus_comments: true
-related_posts: false
+category: .net-deserialization
 toc:
   sidebar: left
 ---

-# Basic .Net deserialization (ObjectDataProvider gadget, ExpandedWrapper, and Json.Net)

 This post is dedicated to **understand how the gadget ObjectDataProvider is exploited** to obtain RCE and **how** the Serialization libraries **Json.Net and xmlSerializer can be abused** with that gadget.